dqhieuu/pg-explore/README.md

 ![Demo screenshot](./public/demo1.png)

-"Most database clients are so unintuitive, except those integrated in Jetbrains' apps, which I already use daily."
-But even with the most advanced clients, they still can't help my unreasonably specific use cases.

-Then I found [PGlite](https://github.com/electric-sql/pglite), which is a lightweight Postgres server that runs in a browser.
-"Why don't I create my own Postgres toolbox runnable anywhere for my gridsmaxxing at work?", I wondered.
-And so I created this project—purely to support my arbitrary data analysis cases.
-If your needs align with mine, this project could help:
+Just built a toolbox to ease my data analysis needs, [PGlite](https://github.com/electric-sql/pglite)-powered.
+AI, workflow builder, and whatever buzzwords you can think get thrown in there.
+It's a work in progress, but some use cases are covered already.
+To give you an idea of what you can do with it:

-- I have CSV, JSON data of unknown structure that people sent to me.
-I want to dump all of them into Postgres and use some LLM to "give me the top 5 most active accounts per group, JSON-aggregated."
-It should know the schema (but not the data, unless I specify that) and provide a runnable SQL query.
+- I have some CSV and JSON files.
+I want to Ctrl+V them into Postgres and ask the o mighty LLM to "give me the top 5 most active accounts per group, JSON-aggregated."
+It should know the schema (but not the data—for security reason) and provide a runnable SQL query.
 I then run it, modify it, and ask the AI to modify it for me for more complex cases.

-- I want to interact with my [DBML](https://dbml.dbdiagram.io/home) schema I wrote some time ago, then ask AI to create more tables and store my reusable queries in the browser.
-Moreover, I have multiple types of data sources and being able to combine them would be great.
+- I want to interact with my [DBML](https://dbml.dbdiagram.io/home) schema I wrote some time ago, and store my reusable queries somewhere.
+Moreover, I have multiple types of data sources and being able to combine them to perform joins and aggregations sounds like a good idea.

-- (TODO) I want to add "Codepen/JSFiddle snippets but for SQL queries" in my blogs to archive some cool SQL patterns and benchmarks (select top 1 per group, CTE/subquery vs lateral join performance of multiple cardinalities)
+- (TODO) I want to add "Codepen/JSFiddle snippets but for SQL queries" in my blogs to archive some cool SQL patterns and benchmarks (select top 1 per group, materialized CTE/subquery vs. lateral join performance of different cardinalities)

 ---